bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

   ```bash
   pwd
   ```
-  Especially at the beginning, it can be easy to "get lost" in the file system, `pwd` is an easy way to check where you are.
+  Especially at the beginning, it can be easy to "get lost" in the file system, `pwd` is an easy and quick way to check where you are.

 * **List** files and directories in the current directory